renatovargas/seea-aff/index.md

 The draft SEEA AFF has the following data domains and base accounts:

-**1. Agricultural products and related environmental assets**
+1. Agricultural products and related environmental assets
     * Physical flow account for crops
     * Physical flow account for livestock products
     * Asset account for livestock
     * Asset account for plantation crops

-**2. Forestry products and related environmental assets**
+2. Forestry products and related environmental assets
     * Physical flow account for timber and non-wood forest products
     * Asset account for forests
     * Asset account for timber resources

-**3. Fisheries products and related environmental assets**
+3. Fisheries products and related environmental assets**
     * Physical flow account for fish and aquatic products
     * Asset account for fish and other aquatic resources
+4. Water resources

-**4. Water resources	Asset account for water resources**
+    * Asset account for water resources
     * Physical flow account for water abstraction
     * Physical flow account for water distribution and use

-**5. Energy**
+5. Energy
     * Physical flow account for energy use

-**6. Greenhouse Gas GHG emissions**
+6. Greenhouse Gas GHG emissions
     * Physical flow account for GHG emissions

-**7. Fertilizers, nutrient flows and pesticides**
+7. Fertilizers, nutrient flows and pesticides
     * Physical flow account for fertilizers
     * Nitrogen and phosphorous budgets[^1]
     * Physical flow account for pesticides

-**8. Land**
+8. Land
     * Asset account for land use
     * Asset account for land cover

-**9. Soil resources**
+9. Soil resources**
     * Asset account for soil resources

-**10. Other economic data**
+10. Other economic data**
     * Monetary supply and use table for agricultural, forestry and fisheries products
     * Extended production and income account for agricultural, forestry and fisheries activities

+[^1]: Nitrogen and phosphorous budgets have been developed outside of the SEEA framework but, in essence, are a form of asset accounting for these particular elements.

 ## Implementation roadmap